ahmadnassri/docs-engineering-matrix/product.md

 ## Technical Planning

-#### Junior
+#### Engineer 1

-> Able to contribute to planning and estimation with guidance.
+- Contributes to planning and estimation

-> Works on prioritised tasks first and with a bias to action.
+- Works on prioritized tasks first and with a bias to action.

-> Understands value of rightsizing and breaking down tasks to enable continuous integration and incremental delivery.
+- Understands value of rightsizing and breaking down tasks to enable continuous integration and incremental delivery.

-> Developing an understanding of weighing cost and value in decision making.
+- Developing an understanding of weighing cost and value in decision making.

-#### Intermediate

-> Reviews tasks critically and ensures they’re appropriately sized for continuous integration and incremental delivery, and weighs cost and value in order to take the most pragmatic action.

-> Uses this thinking in their own work, and to make suggestions to teammates.

-> Ensures tasks are prioritised correctly, dependencies are noted early and frontloads these items as part of prioritsation.

 #### Senior